will-gg/craftsmanship/README.md

 16. Use the tell don’t ask principle.
 If you’re poking a class for info twice - it’s a code smell.
 17. Use clean code principles.
 Know them.

-For an example of these see the https://github.com/giffgaff/reference-data-library repo

 ### Thoughts on tests